population-research/uganda-covid/response/wber_response.md

-    **Response:** It is certainly possible that there are systematic differences in local Covid exposure, but, unfortunately, we have been unable to identify any external data sources that could address regional differences in Covid exposure and lockdown behavior (the exception is the  regional differences for the Google mobility data discussed below).
+    **Response:** It is certainly possible that there are systematic differences in local Covid exposure, but, unfortunately, we have been unable to identify any data sources that could address regional differences in Covid exposure.

-    While we normally think of cities as having a higher disease load than rural areas, this might not hold in the case of Covid.
-    Rather, large and poorer rural households may be more exposed to Covid infections, especially if lockdowns are enforced in rural areas.
-    In the U.S. the rate of death has been substantially higher in rural than in urban areas, although the United States is clearly an imperfect comparison.
-    Furthermore, people may be moving from urban to rural areas to "escape" increasing levels of Covid infections and bring with them to rural areas.
+    As discussed above, we now include an analysis of the regional variation in food insecurity and discuss the role of potential differences in Covid cases across regions.
+    Furthermore, we also examine regional lockdown behavior through the regional Google Mobility data on visits to retail and recreation locations.
+    See also our responses below to the last two suggestions from Referee 2.

 7. Given the clustered survey design of the NPS, you should be clustering by PSU throughout (probably only meaningful in the mediation analysis discussed above).